 Victims of Sexual Misconduct should be aware of the following:

-- Victims have the right to counseling, medical treatment, prosecution, and reporting of their case through the off-campus court system, as well as the right to refuse all of the above.
+- Victims have the right to counseling, medical treatment, prosecution, and reporting of their case through the off-campus legal system, as well as the right to refuse all of the above.

 - Victims will be treated with dignity and respect by campus personnel.